 You can learn Japanese words and Kanji with the Kanji Senpai app.
 This covers the reading, writing, and listening parts of the language.

-Kanji Senpai includes characters that will appear on all levels of the JLPT from N5 to N1 and NAT examination Q1 to Q5.
-Further, it provides a variety of strategies to understand them.
+Kanji Senpai includes characters that appear on all JLPT levels (N5-N1) and on the NAT examinations Q1-Q5).
+It also provides a variety of strategies for understanding them.

-Because of the app’s SRS technique, the characters will reappear at a later stage of the course.
+Because of the app’s SRS technique, the characters will reappear later in the course.
 This guarantees that you don’t forget what you’ve learned.

 You can create daily objectives and track how much and how often you study with the app’s fascinating statistics.
 It also checks the stroke for its rightness.
-Currently, it is only available on Android and not Apple.
+Currently, it is only available on Android, not on Apple devices.

-Pricing: The vocabulary list is free, but audio packs are required to get some extra features.
-It costs a few US dollars.
+Pricing: The vocabulary list is free, but audio packs are required to access some extra features.
+They cost a few US dollars.

 20. Mondly — Learn Japanese Online